andrew/ultimate-awesome/README.md

 - [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) - A curated list of awesome things related to Bitcoin Cash.
 Contribute yourself:.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
+- [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.
 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
 - [awesome-calculators](https://github.com/xxczaki/awesome-calculators) - 😎 A curated list of resources related to calculators!.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.